|Syracuse University||Online MS in Library and Information Science||✓|

 Are there online Public Librarianship programs?

 Yes.
 Many online MLIS programs offer a public librarianship concentration, specialization, or pathway.
 These programs are especially popular with those interested in working within the community they live.
 Typically students are able to focus on a specific area of service while completing the program.
+You can search library science degrees by state if you are looking for campus based programs.

 Are there ALA Accredited Masters in Public Librarianship programs?